What is malignant mesothelioma?

 Localized fibrous tumor of the pleura

 This type of benign tumor can form in the pleura surrounding the lungs.
-It used to be called benign fibrous mesothelioma, but doctors now know that this tumor actually starts from tissue under the mesothelium and not from mesothelial cells.
+It used to be called benign fibrous mesothelioma, but doctors now know that this tumor actually does not start in mesothelial cells.
 This disease is usually benign, but about 1 in 10 are cancerous.
-A similar condition starting in the peritoneum is called solitary fibrous tumor of the peritoneum.
+A similar condition that starts in the peritoneum is called solitary fibrous tumor of the peritoneum.

 Benign cystic mesothelioma

-This is a rare non-cancerous tumor that often begins in the peritoneum.
+This rare non-cancerous tumor often begins in the peritoneum.

 Only malignant mesothelioma will be discussed further in this document.